 Make sure to leave Santa with a big ole mug of ice cold milk and maybe even a candy cane to top!

 Either way, Santa will eat, eat, eat these until there is nothing but crumbs.
+Anything Santa does not eat can be kept at room temperature in an airtight container.

 And speaking of sharing…make sure to share this recipe with your family and friends!